 Communicate With Others

 So get out your camera and go capture some memories!
 Go capture the moments that happen around you!
 Tell stories with your images!
 Continually improve your photography!
 Most importantly, share your images with others.
-Because your photography can not only inspire you, but it can inspire others as well.
+Because your photography can inspire others as well.

 As always, Happy shooting!